ng-select/ng-select/README.md

 constantly diffing the array.

 ## Custom styles
-If you are not happy with default styles you can easily override them with increased selector specificity.
+If you are not happy with default styles you can easily override them with increased selector specificity or creating your own theme.
 E.g.

 ```html
 <ng-select class="custom"></ng-select>